After 3 decades of influencing UP politics, BSP relegated to margins | Politics

 - India

-After being an influential player in Uttar Pradesh politics for three decades, Mayawati-led Bahujan Samaj Party has been relegated to the margins with the party set to witness its poorest performance ever in assembly polls.
+After being an influential player in the politics of Uttar Pradesh for three decades, the Mayawati-led BSP has been relegated to the margins with the party set to witness its poorest performance ever in the state Assembly polls.

+According to the latest trends available on the Election Commission's (EC) website, Umashankar Singh, contesting from Rasara, is the sole Bahujan Samaj Party (BSP) candidate who is leading.
+The party had contested all the 403 seats in Uttar Pradesh.

+Singh had first contested the Assembly polls in 2012 from the same seat in Ballia district.

-The party had won 19 seats in the 2017 Uttar Pradesh assembly polls and had managed a vote share of over 21 per cent.
-But this time, the BSP has been restricted to single digits with a vote share of 12.73 per cent.
+The BSP had won 19 seats in the 2017 Uttar Pradesh Assembly polls and managed to secure a vote share of over 21 per cent.
+Five years later, it has been restricted to single digits with a vote share of 12.73 per cent.

-When the BSP formed a government in Uttar Pradesh in 2007, it had bagged 206 seats and a vote share of 30.43 per cent.
+When the BSP formed the government in Uttar Pradesh in 2007, it had bagged 206 seats and a vote share of 30.43 per cent.

-Observers believe Mayawati failed to protect her core vote base from drifting towards the Samajwadi Party and the Bharatiya Janata Party.
-A part of the core voter deserted the BSP for the BJP as they felt that the ruling party had actually helped them through various welfare schemes.
+Observers believe that Mayawati failed to prevent her core vote base from drifting towards the Samajwadi Party (SP) and the Bharatiya Janata Party (BJP).
+A part of the core voters deserted the BSP for the BJP as they felt that the ruling party had actually helped them through various welfare schemes.
 Some staunch BSP voters felt that the SP was the real force to represent the opposition space in Uttar Pradesh.

+The party, the observers claimed, also failed to check the narrative that it has ''surrendered'' to the BJP.

-But some observers were of the view that the BJP was able to win over the ''non-Yadav OBC'' and ''non-Jatav Dalit'' voters of the SP and the BSP respectively.
+Some observers were of the view that the BJP was able to win over the ''non-Yadav OBC'' and ''non-Jatav Dalit'' votes of the SP and the BSP respectively.

-The BSP achieved a better strike rate than the SP when it formed an alliance with the SP in the 2019 Lok Sabha polls.
-BSP won 10 seats in Lok Sabha while SP won five.
+The BSP achieved a better strike rate than the SP when it formed an alliance with the latter in the 2019 parliamentary polls.
+The Mayawati-led party won 10 seats in the Lok Sabha, while the SP won five.

-Apparently, Mayawati took a ''hasty'' step of breaking the alliance and continuing it till the present assembly polls, observers said.
+Apparently, Mayawati took a ''hasty'' step of breaking the alliance and not continuing with it till the 2022 Assembly polls, the observers said.

-They felt that the BSP grass-roots cadre was in favour of continuing the alliance to take on the BJP.
+They felt that the BSP cadre at the grassroots level was in favour of continuing with the alliance to take on the BJP.

-The BSP's latest performance is being seen in contrast with its 2007 show in assembly polls when Mayawati was credited with her formula of social engineering to attract Brahmins to a party which had a massive Dalit base.
+The BSP's latest performance is being seen in contrast with its 2007 show in the Uttar Pradesh Assembly polls when Mayawati was credited with her formula of social engineering to attract Brahmins to her party that had a massive Dalit base.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)